divyam8/JumpyPygame/README.md

 Jumpy Pygame:
-A simple GUI based jumpy game that implements Pygame concepts in Python.
+A simple GUI based jumpy game implemented in Pygame(Python).

 Running the Game:
 This game can be played by simply running jumpy.py.
 The jumpy.py needs to be set in order to execute the file by installing Pygame Library.